chordify/redis-schema/README.md

   -- write to the reference
   set NumberOfVisitors 42
   setTTL NumberOfVisitors (24 * Redis.hour)

+  -- atomically increment the number of visitors incrementBy (DailyVisitors today) 1

   -- atomically read and clear (zero) the reference
   -- useful for transactional moves of data